ricardomm7/leaflink/docs/sprintC/us021/02.analysis/Readme.md

-# US021 - Add a new entry to the To-Do List
+# US021 - Add a new toDoEntry to the To-Do List

 ## 2. Analysis